debolina201/Estimating-Retweet-Likelihood-Using-Topological-Metrics/README.md

 The study was conducted using Python, with a focus on network science and statistical modeling, and involved significant use of the **NetworkX** library and **H2O.ai** for predictive modeling.

+## 🌍 Why This Is Public

+This work is shared openly for anyone who may benefit from studying social graph topology, retweet prediction, or real-world research applications using NetworkX and the Higgs dataset.
+I hope this serves as a reference or inspiration to students, researchers, or curious minds working on network-based prediction problems.

 ---

 ## 📁 Contents